finance calculator

 FAQs

-Why do markup and margin differ?
+Why do markup and margin give different percentages?

-Which should I use?
+Which should I focus on—markup or margin?

 Related calculators